 Dr. Greene received his doctorate in chemical engineering from Tulane University, his master’s degree in chemical engineering from Columbia University, and a bachelor’s degree in chemical engineering from the University of Florida.
 He is a licensed professional engineer and holds several patents related to water treatment.

 In 2008, Dr. Greene was awarded an honorary Doctor of Public Service from Charleston Southern University.
 He and his wife have also received The Order of the Palmetto, South Carolina’s highest civilian award, and Rotary International’s Service Above Self Award.
+Most recently, in 2022, Dr. Greene was inducted into the South Carolina Business Hall of Fame for his accomplishments as a business leader who continues to inspire others to take action joining the effort to end the global water crisis.
 Dr. Greene is an active member of St. Philip’s Church, an Anglican church in Charleston, SC.